matthsc/ioBroker.gigaset-elements/README.md

 | um01         | Universal/Window/Door | matthsc   |
 | wd01         | Water                 | matthsc   |

-If you have other elements, or encounter event types that are not yet handled by the adapter, you can enable expert mode in ioBroker, go to the _Debug_ tab in the adapter settings, and prepare test data to submit as a github issue for this adapter to get the additional elements/event types included.
+If you have other elements, or encounter event types that are not yet handled by the adapter, you can enable expert mode in ioBroker, go to the _Debug_ tab in the adapter settings (only visible with expert mode), and use "Debug - Prepare test data" to generate test data that can be submitted as part of a github issue for this adapter to get the additional elements/event types included.
+Personal data like basestation or element names and ids are stripped from the generated data as far as possible.

 ## Messages